Lettria/sdk-python/documentation/documentation_full.md

 ### _Dependency Patterns_
 Dependency patterns use dependency parsing which construct a grammatical tree of the sentence to allow complex matching patterns.
-Attributes matching is similar to Token Patterns but operators are specific to dependency matching.
+Attributes matching is similar to Token Patterns (Only exception is that for operators only "?" is available) but there are also relation operators specific to dependency matching.
 Matching between the pattern and the sentence does not use the order of token (like for Token Patterns) but the dependency relations between tokens.

 A Dependency Pattern consist of a list of dictionary formated in this way: